“I had to wait for my lesson until the brahmin girls had finished and left.”

 In that empathy – in that moment of being the female body which would interpret and complete the man’s creation – love was easy, inevitable.

-The following is an excerpt from The Undoing Dance written by Srividya Natarajan and published by Juggernaut Publications.
+This is an excerpt from The Undoing Dance written by Srividya Natarajan and published by Juggernaut Publications.
 Republished here with permission from the publisher.

 Donate to the Indian Writers' Forum, a public trust that belongs to all of us.